 At no time may a student express in-person or online with words, gestures, or body language disrespect for a teacher, employee, or volunteer of ECCS or ECCS itself.
-This policy applies to behavior toward any adults or students participating in a school-related activity.
+This policy applies to behavior toward adults or students participating in school-related activities.